Coreoz/Plume-file/README.md

 #### Metadata module

-The metadata module implements the FileStorageService:
+The metadata module implements the FileMetadataService:

 - [plume-file-metadata-database](plume-file-metadata-database): store file metadata in a database